Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk

-\begin{proof}[Proof of Theorem~\ref{thm:II}] Let $\lambda$ in $(0,\lambda^*]$ be arbitrary.
-In Lemma~\ref{lem:LT} it is shown that $\mu_\lambda$ is the Laplace transform of the probability measure $\mu_\lambda$ Furthermore, it follows by combining Propositions~\ref{prop:linv} and \ref{lem:unique} that the probability measure $\mu_\lambda$ is the unique $\lambda$-invariant distribution for the process $\{X_t, t<\tau^X_0\}$. \end{proof}
+\begin{pf*}{Proof of Theorem~\ref{thm:II}} Let $\lambda$ in $(0,\lambda^*]$ be arbitrary.
+In Lemma~\ref{lem:LT} it is shown that $\mu_\lambda$ is the Laplace transform of the probability measure $\mu_\lambda$.
+Furthermore, it follows by combining Propositions \ref{prop:linv} and \ref{lem:unique} that the probability measure $\mu_\lambda$ is the unique $\lambda$-invariant distribution for the process $\{X_t, t<\tau^X_0\}$. \end{pf*}